dnlong91/Object-Oriented-Java-Programming-Data-Structures-and-Beyond/Course2-MOOCTextEditor/Assignment7.md

 __WPTree__ consists of the public class WPTree which implements WordPath.
 The methods provided include:
 - a no argument __constructor__ which will simply set the root of the tree to be null and will create a NearbyWords object __(you need to add this)__.
 - __printQueue__ is a method which will help print a list of WPTreeNodes.
-This will be helpful when testing your find path method.
+This will be helpful when runtimebenchmark your find path method.

 __WPTreeNode__ has been entirely written for you.
 You should not need to change this class in anyway.
 A WPTreeNode contains a word, it's parent, and its children.